 d[a][D].
 Parking Lot .Entries/Driveway[Approache]s.
-Entries and driveway[approache]s providing access to parking lots[from the street edge to the front property line][TO PARKING LOTS] shall conform to driveway the municipal standards currently established by the traffic engineer[CURRENTLY ESTABLISHED BY THE TRAFFIC ENGINEERI [and this subsection 21.07.090H.11].
-Access to streets owned by the state of Alaska requires compliance with state drivewav standards. department transportation and public facilities approval, and a current valid state of Alaska driveway permit.
-Ingress and egress to parking facilities shall be designed to maintain adequate sight distance and safety and as prescribed in the municipal driveway standards.[asprovided in-21.07.090H.81.
-TRANSPORTATION IDEPARTMENT OF PUBLIC FACILITIES APPROVAL, AND A CURRENT VALID STATE OF ALASKA DRIVEWAY PERMIT.
-INGRESS AND EGRESS TO PARKING FACILITIES SHALL BE DESIGNED TO MAINTAIN ADEQUATE DISTANCE AND SAFETY AND AS PRESCRIBED IN THE MUNICIPAL DRIVEWAY STANDARDS.]
+Entries and driveway[approache]s providing access to parking lots[from the street edge to the front property line 1[TO PARKING LOTS] shall conform to municipal driveway standards currently established by the traffic engineer[CURRENTLY ESTABLISHED BY THE TRAFFIC ENGINEER] [and this subsection 21.07.090H.11].
+Access to streets owned by the state of Alaska requires compliance with standards. driveway department transportation and public facilities approval, and a current valid state of Alaska driveway permit.
+Ingress and egress to parking facilities shall be designed to maintain adequate sight distance and safety and as prescribed in the municipal driveway provided standards.īas in 21.07.090H.81.
+OF TRANSPORTATION AND [DEPARTMENT PUBLIC FACILITIES APPROVAL, AND A CURRENT VALID STATE OF ALASKA DRIVEWAY PERMIT.
+INGRESS AND EGRESS TO PARKING FACILITIES SHALL BE DESIGNED TO MAINTAIN ADEQUATE DISTANCE AND SAFETY SIGHT AND AS PRESCRIBED IN THE MUNICIPAL DRIVEWAY STANDARDS.]